tytydraco/yessleep/out/My_life_had_already_been_shaken_up_pretty_hard_but_Deer_Island_was_something_else.md

 I stepped out my old Honda Civic, onto the sand-drenched asphalt.

-A light crunch under my jet black nonslip shoes was cut off, when stopped hearing sounds of a guitar and maybe, a conga, from a distance.
+A light crunch under my jet black nonslip shoes was cut off, stopped, when I began hearing sounds of a guitar and maybe, a conga, from a distance.

 I followed the trail of music.